isoaxe/cors-server/README.md

 ### Heroku

 Navigate to the [`heroku`](https://github.com/isoaxe/cors-server/tree/master/heroku) directory and follow the steps within the `README.md` therein.
 Note that Heroku has [withdrawn](https://devcenter.heroku.com/articles/free-dyno-hours) provision of free dynos as of 28th of November 2022.
 The [cost](https://www.heroku.com/pricing) is now $5 for 1,000 dyno hours per month on the _Eco_ plan that can be used across multiple apps.
 If this is your only Heroku project, then a potentially much cheaper option is the _Basic_ plan that is only 1¢ per hour.
 This is billed on a _pro rata_ basis, so you only pay when the server is active.
 Even if on 24/7, this would only be $7 per month.

-### Railway

-Navigate to the [`railway`](https://github.com/isoaxe/cors-server/tree/master/railway) directory and follow the steps within the `README.md` therein.
-Unfortunately the free monthly allowance gets reached after 500 hours (about 21 days) under the free [_Trial_](https://railway.app/pricing) plan, so best to go with one of the other options.